smcvb/devoxx18/README.md

 ## Abstract

 Axon Trader is a new open-source reference architecture that demonstrates how to deliver "evolutionary" microservice applications to production in minutes.

+This repository provides a demo Wallet application following a similar route as the Axon Trader application, used during a live coding presentation at Devoxx Antwerp 2018.

+As such, this sample app utilizes both Spring Boot and Axon Framework to provide a small use case of how CQRS, Event Sourcing and DDD can be incorporated.

 ## Demo Commands